 MAX-DOAS surface remote sensing observations provide tropospheric columns of NO2, with the largest sensitivity in the boundary layer.
-While the magnitude of VCDs derived from the measurements for the urban stations De Bilt and Bremen are reproduced well by the model ensemble, the ensemble underestimates the values in Athens (bias ~-2 x 10^{15} molec. cm-2).
+While the magnitude of VCDs derived from the measurements for the urban stations De Bilt and Bremen are reproduced well by the model ENSEMBLE, the ENSEMBLE underestimates the values in Athens (bias ~-2 x 10^{15} molec. cm-2).
 The spread between individual models is rather large depending on the station and large differences are therefore found depending on the station and model.
 Although many of the model simulated values probably fall within the uncertainty range of MAX-DOAS retrievals, the latter alone cannot explain differences between retrievals and simulations, especially those found for variations in time.
-Moderate correlations on the order of 30-60 % are found for each station.
-The regional ENSEMBLE performs significantly better than the global model in terms of correlation at each station.
+For the regional ENSEMBLE, moderate correlations on the order of 15-55 % are found for each station.
+The regional ENSEMBLE performs significantly better than the global model in terms of correlation at all stations except for De Bilt.
 However, some of the larger NO2 values inside individual pollution plumes are underestimated by the models.